angulardart/site-angulardart/src/angular/guide/architecture.md

 component is shared with all of the component's descendants in the app component tree.

-### Registering providers during bootstrapping
+### Registering providers with the root injector

-Registering providers when bootstrapping is much less common.
+Registering providers with the root injector is much less common.
-For details, see the section on
+For details, see the [Dependency Injection][] section on [registering a service provider][].

-[registering a service provider][config-injector] in the guide to dependency injection.
+[Dependency Injection]: dependency-injection

-[config-injector]: dependency-injection#injector-config
+[registering a service provider]: dependency-injection#injector-config

 Points to remember about dependency injection: